Light distribution types to guide solar streetlights design

 The IESNA (Illuminating Engineering Society of North America) has defined various light distribution types.
 Light fixtures are designed to fall under one of the types defined, and lighting designers use this a guideline when selecting lighting for a particular area.
 Incorrectly selecting light fixtures can result in glare and light trespass into unwanted areas, such as onto the property of someone else.

-Type 1 distribution has a very narrow and long lighting area.
+Type 1 distribution have a very narrow and long lighting area.
 This is useful when selecting a light fixture to light up a narrow area, such as a pathway or very narrow roadway.
 Type 1 fixtures would normally be placed along the center of the pathway.

 Type 2 distribution is used for wider pathways and narrow roadways (single lane),.
 Type 2 fixtures are usually placed off to the side of the pathway or roadway, since they are able to provide a small degree of forward light throw.